What Is a Certified Financial Planner?

 - Tell me about your experience.
 Obviously, the more market cycles the CFP professional has seen, the better.

 - What are your qualifications?
-Ask about his or her credentials and try to determine if he (or she) really has a passion for finance.
+Ask about their credentials and try to determine if they really have a passion for finance.

 - Who will handle my account?
 Some CFP professionals handle all clients directly, while others work with a team.
 Ask to meet any other team members, and check out their credentials as well.